December 16

 As we wrote about here, the RPO game has secluded its place in the spread offense as a way to manipulate defensive schemes.
-However, we commonly hear announcers, and sometimes our friends mix up the difference between a Play action pass and RPO.
+However, we commonly hear announcers and sometimes our friends mix up the difference between a play action in football and RPO.
 Let’s learn the difference.

-The difference between play-action passes and RPO is how the offensive line blocks.
-During a play-action pass, the offensive line will pass block.
-During an RPO, the offensive line will block for a run.
+The difference between the play-action pass and RPO is how the offensive line blocks.
+During a play-action pass, the offensive line passes block.
+During an RPO, the offensive line blocks for a run.

 First, let’s learn about the fundamentals of each play.